Ella-Hoeppner/Quoot/README.md

 ## To Do:
 ### high priority
-* `eval`
-  * should optionally take an environment
-    * guess I need to implement hashmaps first...
-      * or just defer that case until later??
-* quoting
-  * should basically just be an identity vau (i.e. doesn't eval it's arguments)
-    * at least until we need to do unquoting
 * `operator`
 * `fn`
   * just an operator but it automatically evals it's arguments so it works like a lamba in a normal lisp